Thielith/Fraymakers-Entity-Data-Extractor/README.md

  A "library" that extracts the data of a Fraymakers .entity file into a easy-to-use struct.

 ## Attributions
-- [jsoncpp](https://github.com/open-source-parsers/jsoncpp): For parsing the .entity files
+- [jsoncpp](https://github.com/open-source-parsers/jsoncpp): For parsing the .entity files.
+- [mingw-w64-jsoncpp](https://aur.archlinux.org/packages/mingw-w64-jsoncpp): For compiling the Windows executable version of the program.

 ## Installing
 I don't know how to upload this stuff to pacman / the windows equivalent so you gotta do it manually.

 ### Linux
 1. Download the files.
-2. Place the `.a` library file somewhere safe (I recommend `/usr/local/lib`).
+2. Place the `.a` library files somewhere safe (I recommend `/usr/local/lib`).
 3. Place the `.cpp` and `.h` files somewhere safe (I recommend `/usr/local/include/fraymakers-entity-data-extractor`)

 Note: When compiling your program, be sure to include these places to let the compiler know to look there.